Corey Circelli

-Corey Circelli (born September 11, 2002) is a Canadian figure skater.
+Corey Circelli (born September 11, 2002) is a Canadian figure skater, who represents Italy.
 He represented Canada at the Four Continents Championships and the Grand Prix series.
-He is the 2020 Canadian national junior champion.
+He is the 2020 Canadian national junior champion, the 2024 Italian national bronze medalist, and the 2024 Nepela Memorial bronze medalist.

 Personal life

 Circelli was born in Manchester, England.
 He is of Italian descent.

 Single skating career

 Early years

 Circelli began learning to skate in 2007.
 He won the novice men's title at the 2017 Canadian Championships.

 He made his ISU Junior Grand Prix (JGP) debut in September 2017, placing 14th in Riga, Latvia.
 Competing in the junior men's category, he won silver at the 2018 Canadian Championships and bronze at the 2019 Canadian Championships.
 At the time, he was coached by Lee Barkell.

 2019–20 season

 Circelli changed coaches for the 2019–20 season, deciding to train under Brian Orser and Tracy Wilson.
 He placed tenth at his JGP assignment in September 2019 in Poland.

 Circelli sustained a torn meniscus in his right knee in late December 2019.
-In January, he won the national junior men's title at the 2020 Canadian Championships, finishing 4.69 points ahead of silver medalist Wesley Chiu.
+In January, he won the national junior men's title at the 2020 Canadian Championships.